Since the late 2010s, we have been loving our geometric tattoos.

-It is powerful to remember that each human is cut from the same cloth.
+It is powerful to remember that each human is made from the same cloth.

-They are important symbols within Hinduism and Buddhism, often used during meditation.
+They are important symbols within Eastern cultures, often used during meditation.

-They are each circles with symmetrical patterns within, but the contents of those circles can change depending on the intention behind the mandala.
+They are circles with symmetrical patterns within, but the contents of those circles can change depending on the intention behind the mandala tattoo.

-Because Mandalas exist within a circle, they represent the same universal oneness as the flower of life.
+Because Mandalas exist within a circle, the mandala tattoos represent the same universal oneness as the flower of life.

 Meditating on a Mandala is meant to ground and focus a person’s thoughts.